 Setting up frame size and positions

-We provide an abstract API to specify video frame sizes and positions that is idependent from the actual rendered size.
+We provide an abstract API to specify video frame sizes and positions that is independent from the actual rendered size.
 This way, you can define all your elements and have them being rendered at different frame size without having to change their placement or size values!

 This works by setting up a virtual canvas that is larger than the actual canvas.
 You specify your positions, sizes etc. in terms of units for the larger canvas and they are translated automatically to values that apply for the actual canvas.